AliyunContainerService/image-syncer/README.md

                  config file is at "current/working/directory/images.json".
 This flag need to be pair used with --auth.

     --log        Set the path of log file, logs will be printed to Stderr by default

-    --registry   Set default-registry, default-registry can also be set by environment variable "DEFAULT_REGISTRY", if they are both set at the same time, "DEFAULT_REGISTRY" will not work at this synchronization.

     --proc       Number of goroutines, default value is 5